mattermost/mattermost/README.md

 #### Sharing Messaging and Files

 - Send messages, comments, files and images across public, private and 1-1 channels
-- Personalize notifications for unreads and mentions by channel and keyword
+- Personalize notifications for unread messages and mentions by channel and keyword
 - Use #hashtags to tag and find messages, discussions and files

 #### Archiving and Search